manuel-aguiar/manuel-aguiar/README.md

 :books: Eager to learn about algorithms and programming, as much as i can

-Currently going full geek on C and C++ (high level assembly...?
+:musical_keyboard: Currently going full geek on C and C++ (high level assembly...?
 C++references==pointers PROVE ME WRONG)

-Excel, VBA (brah, i work in a bank, what do you think we use over here..)
+:moneybag: Excel, VBA (brah, i work in a bank, what do you think we use over here..)

-Some hobbies:
+Some hobbies :rocket: :

 :guitar: Playing the guitar, air drumming, shower singing

 :angry: Casual Battlefield player

-Learning history from very reliable Wikipedia sources :sweat_smile:
+:sweat_smile: Learning history from very reliable Wikipedia sources :sweat_smile: